Sarthdrone/web_application/README.md

-# web_application
+# Web Application
-everything you need for web_application from writing frontend and backend to deploying it on a server.
+Everything you need for web_application from writing frontend and backend to deploying it on a server.